kevL/yata/ReadMe.txt

       - commits an edit if the editor box has focus
       - performs search if the Search box or Search Options dropdown has focus

+Delete - when a row is selected (as indicated with a green field at the far left of a row) the Delete-key deletes that row.
+Use Shift+LMB on another row, above or below the selected row, to select a range of rows to delete.

 mouse:
 wheel - scrolls up/down if the vertical scrollbar is visible